hchenqi/ViewDesign/README.md

 #### Web Development with HTML/CSS/JavaScript

 In web development, elements, styles and event handling are described separately by HTML, CSS and Javascript which can get distracting, complicate the development and affect the performance.
 With *ViewDesign*, they can be all implemented in pure C++ which directly compiles to machine code targeting desktop applications.
-One can choose to separate the style definitions and main logic in different files at will without losing the integrity.
+One can still choose to separate style definitions and main logics in different files at will.

 In web development, each element consists of padding, border and margin along with its content according to the CSS box model, which makes it easy to design and change the style of an element but also makes an element unnecessarily large to store all the style information.
-In *ViewDesign*, each view as a component is aimed to be minimal and lightweight without additional decorations.
+In the standard component library of *ViewDesign*, a *control* component is aimed to be minimal and lightweight without additional decorations.
 For example, the `TextView` just displays text within a given size constraint without any border, padding, background color or layout styles.
-It can however be combined with other components like `CenterFrame`, `BorderFrame`, `PaddingFrame` or `MaxFrame` to implement such additional attributes.
+It can however be combined with other *frame* components like `CenterFrame`, `BorderFrame`, `PaddingFrame` or `MaxFrame` to implement such additional styling attributes.

 In web development, the layout styles of parent and child elements can be conflicting.
 For example, a parent element might have style `width: fix-content` while its child element has style `width: 100%`, which doesn't make sense.
 With the standard component library of *ViewDesign*, this scenario can be prevented at compile-time when parent view expects the width trait of its child view to be `Auto` but child view's width trait is `Fixed`.
 This usually encourages developers to think about the sizing behaviour of a component and the layout compatibility between components.
-Nevertheless, there remains the possibility of building a general-purpose, style-guided and run-time calculated rich component like an HTML-element on top of the core *ViewDesign* library.
+Nevertheless, there remains the possibility of building a general-purpose, style-guided and at runtime calculated rich component like an HTML-element on top of the core *ViewDesign* library.
 In other words, *ViewDesign* can provide a basis for a browser engine.

 #### Win32 Desktop Development

 With native Win32 API, each component is treated as a window and can be created with different pre-defined styles through low-level system APIs, with which it is difficult to develop and manage complex and custom UI components.
-Nevertheless, *ViewDesign* internally relies on Win32 API for its `Win32-` backends, though it only creates one root-level window for presenting and receiving system messages, while the contents of the window are completely managed and drawn by the library itself.
+Though *ViewDesign* still internally relies on Win32 API for its `Win32-` backends, it only creates one root-level window for presenting and receiving system messages, while the content of the window is completely managed and drawn by the framework itself.

-Other Win32-targeting GUI frameworks like MFC, WPF or WinUI evolve to align more with object-oriented design, but they are not cross-platform, rely on special development tools, focus rather on the component library and also tend to use separate XAML files with a set of pre-defined layouts and controls to build up the components, offering less unity and extensibility.
+Other Win32-targeting GUI frameworks like MFC, WPF or WinUI evolve to align more with object-oriented design, but they are not cross-platform, rely on special development tools, focus rather on the styling and component library without providing much extensibility.

 #### Qt

-Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. *ViewDesign* is a single static, mostly header-based C++ library which is extremely lightweight without the need of a particular development environment but remains highly flexible and extensible.
+Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. *ViewDesign* is a single static C++ library which is extremely lightweight without the need of a particular development environment but remains highly flexible and extensible.

-Qt uses size policy to similarly describe how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, than an enforced compatibility check.
-In the standard component library of *ViewDesign*, size traits are built-in for all components to check layout compatibilities and catch ill-combined components at compile-time, which are stripped away after compilation.
-Moreover, they can be used to automatically select the compatible implementation from all implementations for common frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless to build up well-formed view components with little effort.
+Qt uses size policy to similarly describe how a widget is to be resized as size traits, but this is rather a suggestion that is performed by certain layout boxes at runtime, than an enforced compatibility check.
+In the standard component library of *ViewDesign*, size traits are built-in for all components to check layout compatibilities and catch ill-combined components at compile-time and are stripped away after compilation, leaving no runtime overhead.
+Moreover, they can be used to automatically select the compatible specialization of templated *frame* and *layout* components like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless to build up well-formed view components with little effort.

-Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. *ViewDesign* sticks to native C++, is open to all kinds of custom design patterns, and provides optional mechanisms for messaging like `Observable` and `Context` as standalone headers for developers to choose.
+Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. *ViewDesign* sticks to native C++, provides multiple optional mechanisms for messaging like `Observable` and `Context` as standalone headers for developers to choose, and is open to all kinds of custom design patterns.

 #### Dear ImGui

 Dear ImGui markets itself as an 'immediate-mode' GUI library for engine developers that is easy to integrate with existing render loops for displaying tools.
-It is single-header based with various pre-defined components that can be used via imperative programming.
-It internally maintains mouse/key states in a global context and tracks component states with an ID system, while the user-side code only stores the data referenced by the components without having to explicitly manage the component tree as with traditional 'retained-mode' GUI programming.
+It is single-header-based with various pre-defined components that can be used via imperative programming.
+It internally maintains input states in a global context and tracks component states with an ID system, while the user-side code only stores the data referenced by the components without having to explicitly manage the component tree as with traditional 'retained-mode' GUI programming.

 However, by discarding an object-oriented and functional design, it is more difficult and error-prone with ImGui to deal with scopes, implement complex layout dependencies and to extend the components to fit custom needs.
-In *ViewDesign* which is particularly layout-sensitive, it is necessary to still take the object-oriented approach utilizing C++ features, ensuring precise control of scopes and easing the building of custom components to fit complex layout calculation and rendering needs.
+In *ViewDesign* which is particularly layout-sensitive, it is necessary to still take the object-oriented approach utilizing C++ features, ensuring precise management of scopes and easing the building of custom components to fit complex layout calculation and rendering needs.

 Being object-oriented doesn't immediately mean being equal to a traditional 'retained-mode' GUI framework.
 With *ViewDesign*, it is possible to implement both 'immediate-mode' and 'retained-mode' rendering loops for supporting hot reload.
 While in retained mode the components are designed to persist across rendering frames with their states stored internally, in immediate mode they are designed to be reconstructible every frame from externally persistent states.
-This relies rather on the choice of the component library than on the core *ViewDesign* library itself.
-Though the standard component library of *ViewDesign* currently still aligns more with retained-mode GUI programming, it is not difficult to develop corresponding immediate-mode versions of stateful components. (see example [HotReload](Example/HotReload.cpp))
+This relies rather on the choice of the component library than on the core *ViewDesign* framework itself.
+Though the standard component library of *ViewDesign* by default still aligns more with retained-mode GUI programming, it is not difficult to develop corresponding stateful versions of  components for immediate-mode GUI programming. (see example [HotReload](Example/HotReload.cpp))

 ### Limitation

 The backends, examples, documentation and the standard component library of *ViewDesign* are currently still being extended.
-And there is no particular support for accessibility and internationalization in the standard component library yet.
 Extensive correctness and performance testing targeting multiple platforms are also needed.

 **Contribution to this project is therefore very welcome!**

 ### Summary

-*ViewDesign* is a promising general-purpose C++ GUI library.
+*ViewDesign* is a promising general-purpose C++ GUI framework.
 It is easily maintainable, modifiable, adaptive and extensible due to its exceeding modularity and abstraction.
-The compile-time layout compatibility check of components introduced in the standard component library could take some mental effort to adapt with, but its benefits are enormous.
-It provides a modern and clean approach for designing general-purpose GUI applications, and is well-suited for learning purposes and for verifying prototypes and ideas.
+The compile-time layout compatibility check of components introduced in the standard component library of *ViewDesign* could take some mental effort to adapt with, but its benefits are enormous.
+It provides a modern and clean approach for designing GUI applications, and is well-suited for learning purposes and for verifying prototypes and ideas.

 ## Concepts